-This is a list of required documents for apartment rental in Berlin:
+This is a list of required documents to rent a flat in Germany:

 - A cover letter saying who you are and what you do.
 Landlords prefer long term rentals so you should make it clear that you intend to stay for a longer period of time.
 You want to leave a good impression.
 The cover letter is where you can raise sympathies with the landlord.

 - Copy of your passport or your identity card.

 - Proof of income: copies of bank slips from the last three months proving that you have positive cash flow from a salary or similar.
 Self employed people should add a copy of their last tax declaration.

 - Proof of rent payment: You always paid the rent on time?
 Let your former landlord fill out this proof of rent payment template to prove that you are a reliable tenant.

 - If possible a letter from your employer about the end of the probation period.
 This signals to the landlord that you have a stable job contract.

 - A rental guarantee (Mietbürgschaft).
 Useful in case you don't have a stable income but parents or somebody else who can vouch for you.
 You can download a template for a rental guarantee here.
 This is required when students want to rent a flat in Berlin.